This article is an informal set of installation procedures on Windows Server—revised for InDesign Server 2020 and above.

 - Go to Admin → Filestore and review the Filestore.
 At this point, I would not make any changes, but note that the Filestore is

 C:\ProgramData\Typefi\Filestore.
 You can change the location or leave it as is.
 If a change is made, be sure the directory exists and has full rights by the service account.
-This can be easily moved later by stopping the Typefi services, moving the directory, resetting security, and updating the path.
+NOTE This can be easily moved later by stopping the Typefi services, moving the directory, resetting security, and updating the path.

 - Go to Admin → LDAP.
 If you choose to use your directory services, this is the opportunity to configure it.
 There are many ways to configure LDAP, and some basic LDAP search query syntax knowledge is required.
 I am providing a common example here: